Horticulture BSA/Horticulture MS

-Admission to the Double Dawg pathway: Admission to the joint BS/MS pathway will generally occur at the end of the student's junior year.
+Admission to the joint BS/MS pathway will generally occur at the end of the student's junior year.
 Applications must be completed by May 15 for fall admission or December 1 for spring admission.

 Preference for admission to the Double Dawgs pathway will be given to students who have:

 - Earned a GPA on all college course work in horticulture (HORT), biology (BIOL or PBIO), and chemistry (CHEM) of 3.2 or better